Overview

 Secret management

-Secret management is an important part of any secure internal developer platform (IDP).
-Secrets can be generated as part of infrastructure provisioning; for example, database credentials or be supplied by developers; for example, API tokens for third-party services.
+Secret management is an important part of any secure Internal Developer Platform (IDP).
+Secrets can be generated as part of infrastructure provisioning such as database credentials, or be supplied by developers such as API tokens for third-party services.

-By default, Humanitec acts as the IDP’s secret manager.
-This is useful for organizations that seek a more fully managed experience.
+By default, the Platform Orchestrator acts as the IDP’s secret manager.
+This is useful for organizations that seek a fully managed experience.

-Humanitec can also be configured to use external secret stores.
-This is the preferred mode for organizations who want to ensure that secrets are always stored within their own networks.
+Using your own secret store, or stores, is the preferred mode for organizations who want to ensure that secrets are always stored within their own networks.

-In this mode, Humanitec does not store any secrets except for access credentials it requires to directly access systems.
-All workload and resource secrets are stored in the configured secret store.
+In this mode, the Platform Orchestrator does not store any secrets except for access credentials it requires to directly access systems.
+These are secrets related to Resources of type k8s-cluster, logging, and k8s-namespace.
+All other Workload and Resource secrets are provided through the configured secret store, and maintained by your own processes.

 At this time, the following external secret stores are supported: